MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/test-data-action-mocks.md

 ---
 # required metadata

-title: Test modules with data action mocks
+title: Test modules by using data action mocks
-description: This topic describes how to test modules with data action mocks.
+description: This topic describes how to test modules by using data action mocks.
 author: samjarawan
 manager: annbe
 ms.date: 10/01/2019